uwfcamp/Project2/Project2/readme.txt

           7. Logout- this action safely logs the user out of the server and returns the interface to the login screen.

+          8. Administrator- this submenu prompts the user to authenticate with an administrative account created by the server.
+Once authenticated the administrator can choose between:
+            1. Ban a member- will immediately print the list of registered users to the terminal window.
+The window will then prompt the user to select one to be banned.
+            2. Kick a member- will immediately print the list of registered users to the terminal window.
+The window will then prompt the user to select one to be kicked.
+            0. Exit to Main Menu- returns the focus to the main menu.